mattrussi/gitlab-com-runbooks/docs/uncategorized/upgrade-and-rollback.md

 - [ ] The DBRE should review
   [the db considerations for rollback](https://gitlab.com/gitlab-org/release/docs/blob/master/general/deploy/gitlab-com-deployer.md#creating-a-new-deployment-for-rolling-back-gitlab#rollback-considerations-for-database-migrations)
-  If the oncall DBRE is unavailable or unable to review the database impact of rollback, ensure that the IMOC has signed off on the rollback.
+  If the oncall DBRE is unavailable or unable to review the database impact of rollback, ensure that the IM has signed off on the rollback.
 - [ ] Work with the delivery team to initiate the rollback using GitLab Chatops.
   For more information see the
   [release documentation for rollback](https://gitlab.com/gitlab-org/release/docs/blob/master/general/deploy/gitlab-com-deployer.md#creating-a-new-deployment-for-rolling-back-gitlab).